svelteuidev/svelteui/docs/src/pages/composables/use-hash.md

 ## Usage

-The `hash` utility function generates a random hash with a specified prefix.
+The `use-hash` composable function generates a random hash with a specified prefix.
 The first argument determines the prefix used.
 If no prefix is specified it defaults to 'svelteui'.
-If you are looking to generate a random ID, then you should use the [uuid (not yet implemented)](utilities/uuid) utility.

 <Demo demo={ComposableDemos.useHashDemo.usage} />

 ## Persistent hash

-The `hash` utility also takes a second argument which is a boolean value.
+The `use-hash` composable also takes a second argument which is a boolean value.
 If set to true the hash value will be saved in local storage, and therefore persist through the browser.

 <Demo demo={ComposableDemos.useHashDemo.persist} />